 The selected unaudited pro forma condensed combined financial data presented below is based on the historical financial information of us and Seajacks and gives pro forma effect to (i) our August 12, 2021 acquisition of Seajacks, after which Seajacks became our wholly-owned subsidiary, (ii) borrowings under our newly issued \$71 million of redeemable notes, and the issuance of 7.5 million of common shares and 0.7 million of preferred shares used to partially finance the Seajacks Transaction, and (iii) the assumptions and adjustments described in the accompanying notes to the unaudited pro forma condensed combined financial information, including subtracting out the impact of our legacy dry bulk shipping business.
-The selected unaudited pro forma condensed combined financial data has been derived from, and should be read in conjunction with, the more detailed unaudited pro forma condensed Combined Financial Information."
-The selected unaudited pro forma condensed combined Financial Information."
-The selected unaudited pro forma condensed combined Financial Information."
-The selected unaudited pro forma condensed combined Financial Information.
-The selected unaudited pro forma condensed combined Financial Information.
-The selected unaudited pro forma condensed combined financial Information.
-The selected unaudited pro forma condensed combined Financial Information.
-The selected unaudited pro forma condensed combined financial so the combined company's financial position or results of operations actually would have been had the acquisition been completed as of the dates indicated.
+The selected unaudited pro forma condensed combined financial data has been derived from, and should be read in conjunction with, the more detailed unaudited pro forma combined financial information of the combined company and the accompanying notes appearing in the section entitled "Unaudited Pro Forma Condensed Combined Financial Information."
+The selected unaudited pro forma condensed combined financial data has been presented for illustrative purposes only and is not necessarily indicative of what the combined company's financial position or results of operations actually would have been had the acquisition been completed as of the dates indicated.
 In addition, the selected unaudited pro forma condensed combined financial data does not purport to project the future financial position or operating results of the combined company.